-- Cooler bags and/or a large dustbin bag
+- Cooler bags and/or 1 or 2 large dustbin bags

 - Switch off your freezer or turn it to zero.

-- Pile all the contents into the dustbin bags because if there are a lot of frozen packets all next to each other, they will retain their frozen state much longer than if spread around the room.
-Don't shake off any ice from the packets at this stage as it helps to keep things frozen.
+- Pile all the contents into the dustbin bags because if there are many frozen packets all next to each other, they will retain their frozen state much longer than if spread around the room.
+Don't shake off any ice from the packets at this stage, as it helps to keep things frozen.

 - Pick up any loose bits and pieces of frozen vegetables that are useable, and put them all in with your frozen peas or rice.

-- While the freezer is completely empty, use the wooden spatula to gently scrape the sides, top and bottom of the freezer, but don't force anything that won't come away.
+- While the freezer is completely empty, use the wooden or plastic spatula or ice scraper to gently scrape the sides, top, and bottom of the freezer, but don't force anything that won't come away.
 Do not use anything metal for this job or anything sharp, like a knife, as you might pierce the delicate plastic walls, which could enable water to leak inside the works and cause harm to your appliance.
 (Regrettably, I speak from experience, which is why I had to buy a new fridge).

 - Remove all the loose ice immediately by chucking it into the baking tray using the spatula.